Jesushilson/Overboard-Chess-AI/docs/architecture.md

 ## Overview

-This system automatically detects chess moves of an over the board chess game.
+This system automatically detects moves in an over-the-board (physical) chess game using a camera mounted above the board.
 It will be able to connect to any phone that has the application to serve a seemless connection.
 The app will provide AI interaction as well as game review.
 It will store full length games and provide the ability to export games via PNG.
 The system relies on real-time computer vision to track moves and must operate reliably under typical room lighting conditions.

 ## Major Features